 Funder: Administration for Community Living

-Summary: Supports state agencies in developing or enhancing statewide systems to deliver respite care services for family caregivers of individuals of all ages, disabilities, and chronic conditions.
+Summary: Supports state agencies in developing or enhancing coordinated, statewide systems of accessible respite services for family caregivers of children and adults across all ages and disabilities.

-Key Information: Cost sharing/matching is required; only designated state agencies are eligible.
+Key Information: Cost sharing/matching (minimum 25%) is required; only eligible state agencies may apply.